How Do Direct Participation Programs Work?

 While some direct participation programs are only available to wealthy accredited investors, others are readily available to ordinary investors.
 As a result, investment advisors may recommend direct participation programs to a broad range of clients, many of whom will not have the appropriate risk tolerance for a private placement.
 Unfortunately, while brokers should carefully disclose the risks of DPPs to their clients, many fail to do so.

 While some direct participation program investors will have to accept their losses, many will be able to pursue claims for recovery in securities litigation or FINRA arbitration.
-Brokers who recommend DPP to investors with conservative investment goals may have violated FINRA Rule 2111.
+Brokers who recommend DPP to investors with conservative investment goals may have violated FINRA Rule 2111 and recommended an unsuitable investment.
 This rule requires that investors consider their customer’s risk tolerance before recommending an investment.

 How Do Direct Participation Programs Work?